aaronroman/python-template/{{ cookiecutter.project_name }}/README.md

 It is recommended to install a virtual environment using the venv library to avoid conflicts with project dependencies.
 As it is a Python package, it is necessary to install it in development mode to be able to execute it from the console.
 With the command pip install -e ., the package will be installed in development mode.
 It can be executed from the console with the command python {{cookiecutter.project_name}}/main.py.

 ## Rubric
+- Utilize `TinyDB` to create a database for client storage.
-- The pydantic package has been used for data validation.
+- The `pydantic` package has been used for data validation.
-- The logging package has been used for log recording.
+- The `loguru` logging package has been used for log recording.
-- The pytest package has been used for the creation of tests.
+- The `pytest` package has been used for the creation of tests.
 - The project has a clear, modular structure and is well documented.
-- A Docker image of the project should be generated using a Dockerfile where the entrypoint is the project's main script.
+- A `Docker` image of the project should be generated using a Dockerfile where the entrypoint is the project's main script.
+- For `pyarrow` dump, it is recommended to use a schema to avoid problems with data types.

 ## Specifications
 - Add client